Today I took a walk through Cusco.

 I sat down on a bench and just look around.
 Andean women walked by in their native garb, children participated in a parade of folk dancing, a group of men were playing the sampoya flute, clouds floated high above the water fountain and statue in the center of the plaza.

 While in Cusco, you must take a moment to sit down in the plaza and take it all in.
-The site of so much history and the gateway to future adventures, the main Plaza of Cusco is the perfect place to nestle down and experience Andean culture.
+The site of so much history and the gateway to future adventures, the Plaza de Armas of Cusco is the perfect place to nestle down and experience Andean culture.